Qualifications:

 Kylie (Anderson) Navuku is a teaching-practice focused academic, teaching primarily in Communication (undergraduate and postgraduate) and Journalism (undergraduate).
 Her teaching schedule in 2026 includes: Public Interest Communication; Communication Theory; Communication Management and Leadership; and Intercultural Communication.

 Kylie's teaching is both research and practice informed.
 Her research interest is at the intersection of communication (including media/journalism) and politics.
 Most recently her work has focused on climate change and international ocean journalism.
 As a communication practitioner, Kylie has worked with non-government, government, and inter-governmental stakeholders contributing to campaigns/ initiatives with the purpose of raising awareness and furthering public education on various themes (including conservation, climate change, and civic education).
 A current area of exploration is the challenges for island-based artists engaged in environmental communication.
+Since 2024 Kylie has been engaged in a collaborative project investigating ways to communicate bioeconomy.

 In addition to a PhD from UQ, Kylie has a MA (IntRel)(Res) [Master of Arts (International Relations) by Research] and a BIntSt (Hons) [Bachelor of International Studies (Honours)] from Flinders University.